-Two thousand miles in the heart of the seafrom the nearest land, the crew of the Essex watched in horror as the enormous bull whale headed for their mother ship.
+Two thousand miles from the nearest land, the crew of the Essex watched in horror as the enormous bull whale headed for their mother ship.
 Marooned in small, open boats the 20 men stood, powerless, as the creature struck their vessel at full speed.

 Wood splintered, the whole structure of the ship shook.
 Then, after swimming off to leeward, the whale gathered its strength and came thundering towards the Essex again, even faster than before.
 As the crew floundered in the middle of the Pacific they knew their lives were in danger.
 None, though, was prepared for the appalling choices they were going to have to make in the days and weeks that followed.